 Historical Production in the Silver Cup Mining District

 Bearing in mind that most of the deposits were mined in the early 1900's for their high-grade ore, it is interesting to note that most of the deposits have had only minor production.
-By far the largest three areas of production occurred with the Central mineral belt, and this included the Eva, Meridian, Thor and Silver Cup deposits.
+By far the largest three areas of production occurred within the Central mineral belt, and this included the Eva, Meridian, Thor and Silver Cup deposits.
 There has been inconsequential production from the Lime Dike and Southwest Mineral Belts.
 The following maps shows the historical tonnage produced out of each of the mines relative to each other up until 1986.
 It is not a map showing the total resource potential, and this is an important distinction as explained below!

 There are two very interesting aspects to the historic mined tonnages: